lunaqp/Loki-implementation-thesis2025/README.md

 A prototype implementation the coercion-resistant e-voting scheme Loki as proposed in "Thwarting Last-Minute Voter Coercion" by Rosario Giustolisi, Maryam Sheikhi Garjan, and Carsten Schuermann.

-This project has been created using Python version XX and Node version 22.
+This project has been created using Python version 3.11 and Node version 20.

 How to run the app:
 To run app: